London Tube+Train Map -

-The London Bus Map is a visual journey planner for buses.
+The London Bus Map is a visual travel planner for buses.
 It complements useful text based apps like the official Transport-for-London (TfL) Plan-a-journey and semi-visual TfL Go app.

 The bus network is complex and past bus maps have concentrated on detailed areas or have squeezed information onto a road map.
 This London Bus Map is a unique refocusing on to what the bus network does best, that of adapting routes over time to match where people want to go.
 It is no surprise that the majority of destinations are local place centers as well as interchanges with trains, tubes and coaches.
 This map is built around these place centers across the whole of London creating a compact diagram.

-No official Transport-for-London bus route network map is now published, however the focus has switched to useful bus-stop detail with real time information, see the official Transport-for-London (TfL) London Bus.
+No official Transport-for-London bus route network map is now published, however the focus has switched to useful route lines and bus-stop detail with real time information, see an official Transport-for-London (TfL) London Bus sample page.

 This map is no sit-at-a-computer creation but actively experienced by traveling the whole of the network in the course of working.
 Even then the place based structure only came apparent after on reflection.

-London all-on-one - Quickmap's all-on-one uses a central area slice of the London Bus Map covering zones 1 and 2.
+Quickmap's LONDON all-on-one pocket map includes the London Bus Map covering zones 1 and 2.

 Greater London Bus Map - traditional format bus maps.